OOPSLA WorkshopBest Practices

 Nevertheless, the growing size of applications and the demands for

-of generative and model-driven techniques can help us address them.
+techniques can help us address them.

 Model-Driven Software Development (MDSD) is a new software development paradigm for distributed project teams involving 20+ people, with roots in software product line engineering, which is the discipline of designing and building families of applications for a specific purpose or market segment.